-It is expected that programs have mechanisms in place to assess and evaluate students' performance for each practicum placement.
+It is expected that programs have mechanisms in place to assess and evaluate students' performance and center learner's well-being for each practicum placement.

 The way in which students' performance is assessed and evaluated is determined by programs individually.